rhroberts/parktools/examples/xBA/README.md

 ## Results

-- Execute `run_all` to get all of the demo results.
-It will take some time -- possibly more than an hour.
+- Execute `run_all` to query the necessary data from https://baseballsavant.mlb.com/ and get all of the demo results.
+Querying data will take some time (~15 min).
+- Previous query results are available in the data folder.
+To run the demo using those results, execute `run_noquery`.
+This should only take a minute or so.